 The general soil estimation was done by rules trained with the CUBIST (Quinlan, 1993) learner, separately developed for each analytical soil measure.
-We chose this algorithm since it has shown excellent performance for modelling soil information and developing SSLs with rather large soil variability and multicollinear spectral variables (Bui et al.; Viscarra Rossel and Webster, 2012; Stevens et al., 2013; Miller et al.; Peng et al.; Viscarra Rossel et al., 2016; Dangal et al., 2019; Padarian et al., 2019b), and because its interpretation is mechanistically more intuitive as it is a form of data partitioning (simple conditions and linear equations).
+We chose this algorithm since it has shown excellent performance for SSLs with rather large soil variability and multicollinear spectral variables, and because its interpretation is mechanistically more intuitive as it is a form of data partitioning (simple conditions and linear equations).
 CUBIST first forms model trees using basic mechanisms of M5 (Quinlan, 1992).
-CUBIST is a form of rule-based decision tree with piecewise linear models.
 Wang and Witten (1996) outlined detailed principles behind the construction of the model trees and derivation of rules, and Viscarra Rossel and Webster (2012) described it for soil spectroscopic modeling.